mjreno/modflow6-nc-demo/README.md

 Approach summary:
 - Keep exisiting text component definition files, clean up documentation and add description of new behaviours
-- File scoped "comments" relevant to component processing become component scoped attributes in TOML (see TOML file as example)
+- File scoped "comments" relevant to component processing become component scoped attributes in [TOML](examples/dfn/GWF-CHD.toml)
 - All TOML parameters assigned same set of attributes, with appropriate defaults
   - Validation layer defines attributes, tags some as required, and applies defaults
   - Required parameter attributes must be defined in ASCII